toggenation/cakephp-cors/README.md

     'AllowHeaders' => true, // accept all headers 'ExposeHeaders' => false, // don't accept personal headers 'MaxAge' => 86400, // cache for 1 day
-    'exceptionRenderer' => 'Cors\Error\AppExceptionRenderer', // Use ExeptionRenderer class of plugin
+    // 'exceptionRenderer' => 'Cors\Error\AppExceptionRenderer', // Use ExeptionRenderer class of plugin
+    // use the Cors Exception renderer but extend from the newer
+    // non-deprecated renderers
+    'baseExceptionRenderer' => 'Cake\Error\Renderer\WebExceptionRenderer'
 ```

 ### Change config